Fast Masters: Course and race details

 The races took place at the 5/8 mile paved oval at Indianapolis Raceway Park.
-The course was modified to include a dog-leg chicane in place of turn one.
-The car would go down the mainstretch, divert off the oval to the infield "road course" section, consisting of consecutive 90-degree left-right-left corners.
+The course was modified to include a dog-leg chicane in place of oval turn one.
+The cars would go down the mainstretch, divert off the oval to the infield "road course" segment, consisting of consecutive 90-degree left-right-left corners.
 The cars would come back on to the oval in turn two, and complete the rest of the lap.

-The program was scheduled for six weeks – five preliminaries culminating with the final round.
+The program was scheduled for six weeks – five preliminary rounds culminating with the final round.
 The Fast Master races were held in between heats of the weekly Saturday night sprint car races.
 The original plan called for each round to have two ten-lap heats amongst ten drivers.
 The starting lineup for the first heat would be determined by a blind draw.
 The finishing order for the first heat was reverted to set the lineup for the second heat.
 The drivers were to earn points based on their finishing position in each heat:

 The top two drivers based on points from each round would advance to the final championship round.
 In all heats, caution laps did not count.
 A $1,000 bonus was given to the driver who led the most laps each week.

 The original plans had called for three heats per week.
-The first 10-lap heat would utilize the full oval track and the second 10-lap heat used the "road course" layout.
-The third heat was to be a 12-lap finale that included six laps on the oval and six laps on the road course.
-However, those plans were scrapped after the very first weekend when several cars were wrecked in high-speed crashes on the oval.
+The first 10-lap heat would utilize the full oval track and the second 10-lap heat used the "road course" (or "roval") layout.
+The third heat was to be a 12-lap finale that included six laps on the oval and six laps on the "roval".
+However, those plans were scrapped during the very first weekend when multiple cars were wrecked in high-speed crashes on the oval.
 The resulting damage to the cars created costly repair work, and at least two machines were said to be totaled.
 On opening night, the third heat was cancelled outright due to lateness and damage incurred during the earlier heats.

+Revised format

 Starting in week 2 a retooled format was introduced, dropping the oval race and the points structure.
-Instead, each week would feature smaller fields, one "heat race," and a single "feature" main event, both on the road course layout.
+Instead, each week would feature smaller fields and all racing was moved to the "roval" layout.
+Each round would consist of single-car time trials, one last-chance "Heat race," and a single "Feature" main event.
+The top four cars in single-car time trials automatically qualified for the Feature.
+The remaining four cars participated in the Heat race - with the winner of the Heat race advancing to the Feature.

+The top two finishers in the Feature race would advance to the championship finals in August.